haagahelia/swp22k-101admin-back/documentation/connecting_to_the_VM.md

-# Start
+# start
 1. open Putty
   in Session tab, Host name: 195.148.22.38, Port: 22, Connection type: SSH.
 You may save it for further reference under any name (for example, VM)
 2. login:
   juuuser1;
   use the corresponding password from the Teams Secret spreadsheet (column E)

-3. to open and check database:
+# to open and check database:
+1. login as juuuser1 (from block 1) or continue from previous step
-$ mysql -h localhost -u <username> -p ENTER then enter corresponding password from Teams spreadsheet (possible users: admin or backend)
+2. $ mysql -h localhost -u <username> -p ENTER then enter corresponding password from Teams spreadsheet (possible users: admin or backend)
-4. choose the DB: db22k
+3. choose the DB: db22k
-5. to quit the db:
+4. to quit the db:
   quit;

 # to deploy the backend code to the VM
   (now it's installed there, no need to do it now, just for future reference):